Joseph Goldsborough Bruff: Later life

 After returning to Washington, Bruff went to work as a draftsman in the office of the supervising architect in the United States Department of the Treasury.
 In that position, he designed the ornamentation for the south and west wings of the Treasury building in Washington as well as architectural ornamentation for Treasury offices throughout the country.
 During his tenure in the office, he served under supervising architects Ammi B. Young, Isaiah Rogers, and Alfred B. Mullett.
 Bruff did not get along with Mullett and left the office in 1869, transferring to the department's registry office.
 He returned to the Treasury architect's office in 1876 to serve under his friend James G. Hill.
 By 1887, Bruff was the oldest employee of the United States Government.
 He remained in his Treasury position until he became ill in early 1889.

 Bruff was an active member of the National Institute for the Promotion of Science, which eventually became part of the Smithsonian Institution.
 He was a member of the National Art Association, serving as the organization's secretary for a time.
 He was also a member of the Washington Monument Association and a lifelong Mason.
 In addition, Bruff was a member of the Society of the Oldest Inhabitants of Washington City.
 As a prominent member of the society, he was selected to give the keynote address at the city's Washington birthday celebration held at the city hall in 1874.
 That same year, Bruff became a founding member of the Washington Association of Engineers and Architects, a professional organization for architects and building engineers.

 Bruff was an avid reader.
 His personal library included 322 volumes covering a wide range of topics including history, travel, many scientific works, philosophy, religion, fine arts, and literature.
 He also kept a private artifact collection of ancient coins, Native American weapons and tools, geological specimens, animal tusks, original letters from notable Americans, and mementos from historical sites as well as portraits of famous people he admired.

 Bruff's daughter, Zuleima, also became a painter, after studying with her father.

 Death and legacy

 Bruff died on 14 April 1889 at his home in Washington.
 His funeral was held on 17 April.
 He is buried at the National Congressional Cemetery in Washington.
 After his death, his writings were published in a two volume set of books titled Gold Rush: The Journals, Drawings, and Other Papers of J. Goldsborough Bruff.
 The two volumes cover the period of 2 April 1849, when his California expedition left Washington, until 20 July 1851, when he returned to the city.

 Today, significant collections of his original drawing and papers are held by the National Archives, the Library of Congress, the Huntington Library, Yale University Library, and the Smithsonian.
-In addition, there are at least 16 art books that discuss his art work or include copies of this paintings and illustrations.
+In addition, there are at least 16 art books that discuss his art work or include copies of his paintings and illustrations.